Humpty Doo: History

-In 1954, after some experimentation by CSIRO and based on previous successful rice crops, a joint Australia-U.S. company called Territory Rice Ltd. was formed, with a plan to irrigate the sub-coastal plain of the Adelaide River in order to commercially produce rice.
+In 1954, after some experimentation by CSIRO and based on previous successful rice crops, a joint Australia-U.S. company called Territory Rice Ltd. was formed and established the Humpty Doo Rice Project, with a plan to irrigate the sub-coastal plain of the Adelaide River in order to commercially produce rice.
 The rice project was 20 km east of the present town, on part of the Humpty Doo Station where the name "Humpty Doo" was first used.
 The plan was a complete failure due to several factors: an invasion of geese, soil that was too saline, and an insufficient amount of drainage, all combined with poor management.
 The company gave up the land to the government in 1962.
 The irrigation dam, called Fogg Dam, still exists and is a good site for bird watching.

 Local resident, Neville Skewes, opened a small store on Mount Bundey Road (now the Arnhem Highway) in 1967.
 At this time, there was very little development, with most of the surrounding area being bushland.
 On 11 September 1971, after being granted a liquor licence, Skewes and his wife Helen opened the Humpty Doo Hotel-Motel.
 The opening of the Hotel coincided with further improvements to the road east to Kakadu and Arnhem Land, and encouraged further urbanisation of the area around Humpty Doo.

 In 1982, the Royal Australian Navy opened the Humpty Doo Transmitting Station.
 This replaced a facility at Coonawarra East that was destroyed by Cyclone Tracy in December 1974.
 The station supports the naval base HMAS Coonawarra, located in Darwin.

-On 21 July 2007, the town played host to the first of the 'Triple J goes AWOL' concerts, sponsored and organised by the national youth radio station Triple J.
+On 21 July 2007, the town played host to the first of the "Triple J goes AWOL" concerts, sponsored and organised by the national youth radio station Triple J.